 - Cottage Cheese Pancakes

 You would think that pancakes are a carb nightmare for diabetics, but these cheese pancakes are packed with proteins and they’re low in carbohydrates.
-Furthermore, the oats contain a good dose of fiber that’s essential for any diabetic breakfast.
+Furthermore, oats contain a good dose of fiber that’s essential for any diabetic breakfast.

 Blend the following ingredients until you get a batter consistency: